-This research project aims to determine the impact of leadership styles on nurse job satisfaction in Qatar’s healthcare industries.
+This research project aims to determine the impact of leadership styles on the Job Satisfaction of Nurses- A Case Study of Qatar Healthcare Setting.
 A questionnaire was built and distributed to nurses working in hospitals in Qatar to assess their job satisfaction in relation to their line manager leadership style.
 A total of 104 valid responses were used.
 The data collection period was from April 9, 2020, to April 23, 2020.

 |Leadership is defined as the art of influencing and motivating a group of individuals to achieve a common objective.
 This can be achieved by directing the workers through a strategy to meet the organization's goals.
 (Ward, 2019).|